Crash101101/The-Pilots-Lounge-Mods/README.md

 # The-Pilots-Lounge-Mods

-### Mods for "The Pilots Lounge" squadron members ###
+## Mods for "The Pilots Lounge" Members ##

 This github is the repository with updates of the current skins and Mods "TPL" and its respective squadrons/groups are using.

-## Version 1.0 Release ##
+### Version 1.0 Release ###
-Added the base files for the modpack going further, will add readme for installation insrtuctions for 1.01.
+Added - base files for the modpack going further
+Added - aircraft skins
+Added - a4ec
+Added - f14b lua